vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

    No published benchmark exists for classifying construction sub-contractor documents into the categories we require (Bills, POs, Contracts, Variations, Day Sheets, QA records).
 Accuracy thresholds for categories like "Day Sheet vs Timesheet" or "QA record vs general email" are domain-specific and unknown.

 2. **Behaviour of usage-driven edge weighting in neurosymbolic graphs**
-   The idea of strengthening graph edges based on retrieval patterns in a neurosymbolic architecture is novel.
-Whether this converges to improved accuracy or amplifies noise in this document graph structure is an empirical question with no prior answer.
+   The idea of strengthening graph edges based on retrieval patterns in a neurosymbolic architecture is novel for document management.
+Whether this converges to improved accuracy or amplifies noise in this document graph structure is an empirical question with no prior answer in the literature.

 3. **Latency profile at 10k+ document scale**
    The specific latency profile of our hybrid architecture (summarisation via DeepSeek → embedding → graph traversal → LLM reasoning) at the scale and heterogeneity of 10,000+ real sub-contractor documents cannot be predicted from first principles.
-It depends on implementation details, data distribution and query patterns.

-4. **Cross-company transfer and micro-agent coordination**
+4. **Micro-agent orchestration vs monolithic classification**
-   How much accuracy degrades when a classifier trained on Company A's documents is applied to Company B, and whether micro-agent orchestration can maintain coherence across document types, is specific to this domain and architecture.
+   Whether decomposing classification into specialist micro-agents with a coordinator would outperform a single multi-class model in this domain, and what confidence thresholds would be optimal, could only be determined through controlled experiments.

 ---